luishvanni/trabalho-final-poo/README.md

 - Deletion
 - Query (by code and by name)

-In the first part of the project, arrays were used to contain the objects.
-In the second part, the arrays were replaced by Lists.

 ## Part 2 - Customer Actor
 - Product query screen (with search) and order placement
 - Shopping cart